 First, to understand why people tend to gain weight by overeating when they quit smoking, it’s important to understand the effect smoking has on the body.
 In particular, nicotine “helps” reduce body weight by suppressing your appetite and, subsequently, your food consumption.
 Nicotine also plays a role in raising the resting metabolic rate and burning fats in the body.

-On the other hand, quitting smoking negates the effects of nicotine on the body.
-A study published in the International Journal of Environmental Research and Public Health highlighted that an increased appetite is one of the most common and lasting symptoms of tobacco withdrawal post-quitting.
+On the other hand, quitting smoking negates nicotine’s effects on the body.
+A study published in the International Journal of Environmental Research and Public Health highlighted that an increased appetite is one of the most common and lasting symptoms of tobacco withdrawal after quitting.
 As the effects of nicotine in the brain are reversed, the body experiences increased hunger and food intake.
 This leads the brain’s reward system to seek foods high in fat and sugar, like nicotine.

 This strong correlation between quitting smoking and weight gain has become a primary deterrent for smokers to quit, fearing the health consequences of sudden weight gain while dealing with smoking withdrawal symptoms.
 However, there are some things we can do to try to minimize this particular effect of smoking cessation: